charlie0129/afsctool/README.md

    - Run `afsctool -c -J6 -T LZFSE /Applications/IntelliJ\ IDEA.app`
    - `-c`: apply compression
    - `-J6`: compress using 6 threads to speed up the process.
-You can adjust this by yourself.
+You can adjust how many threads you want by yourself.
    - `-T LZFSE`: use `LZFSE` compressor. `LZFSE` is a fast and efficient compression method.
-That's way I created this repo and release binaries with `LZFSE` support (while the `afsctool` from HomeBrew doesn't have `LZFSE` built-in).
+That's why I created this repo and release binaries with `LZFSE` support (while the `afsctool` from HomeBrew doesn't have `LZFSE` built-in).

 2. Check the results